hashgraph/hedera-mirror-node/charts/README.md

 ### Production Environments

-In non production environments, the mirror node chart uses the [Traefik subchart](https://github.com/traefik/traefik-helm-chart) to manage access to cluster services through an [Ingress](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) and to route traffic through [Load Balancing](https://doc.traefik.io/traefik/routing/overview/).
-The implemented configuration uses a [default self-signed certificate](https://doc.traefik.io/traefik/https/tls/#default-certificate) to secure traffic over the TLS protocol.
+The mirror node chart uses the [Traefik chart](https://github.com/traefik/traefik-helm-chart) to manage access to cluster services through an [Ingress](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) and to [route](https://doc.traefik.io/traefik/routing/overview/) traffic through a load balancer.
+The implemented configuration uses a default [self-signed certificate](https://doc.traefik.io/traefik/https/tls/#default-certificate) to secure traffic over TLS.

-In production it is advised to use a CA signed certificate and an external load balancer to allow for more secure and intricate load balancing needs.
+In production, it is advised to use a certificate authority signed certificate, and an external load balancer to allow for more secure and intricate load balancing needs.
 The following diagram illustrates a high level overview of the resources utilized in the recommended traffic flow.

 ![Kubernetes deployed Hedera Mirror Node Resource Traffic Flow](images/mirror_traffic_resource_architecture.png)

 #### GCP

-When deploying in GCP, the following steps may be taken to use container-native load balancer through a [Standalone NEG](https://cloud.google.com/kubernetes-engine/docs/how-to/standalone-neg).
+When deploying in GCP, the following steps may be taken to use a container-native load balancer through a [Standalone NEG](https://cloud.google.com/kubernetes-engine/docs/how-to/standalone-neg).

 1. Create a Kubernetes cluster utilizing a custom subnet.